 While fall is my favorite season of the year, it gets a little bleak when the days are shorter and it's dark so early.
-It can also be a safety hazard for active commuters, especially for cyclists and those who walk to work.
+It can also be a safety hazard for active commuters, especially for people who bike and those who walk to work.
+It's also a time for people who drive to educate themselves on other modes for when conditions aren't as visible.
+When all road users know how to look out for each other, all people can be safer on their commutes.

 Keep Bright When it Gets Dark